-D. CHDO Set-Aside
+CHDO Set-Aside

-DCA will set aside up to four million dollars (\$4,000,000) of the State's HOME allocation for Applications submitted by entities that meet HOME CHDO requirements.
+F. DCA will set aside up to four million dollars (\$4,000,000) of the State's HOME allocation for Applications submitted by entities that meet HOME CHDO requirements.
 Selected Applications will also receive a 9% tax credit award.
-DCA will select developments for purposes of this set aside through a Notice of Funding Availability that will occur prior to the Application Submission deadline.
-Selected developments must meet all threshold requirements but will not be scored under Appendix II.
+DCA will select developments for purposes of this set aside through a Notice of Funding Availability announced as funds become available.
+Selected developments must meet all Threshold requirements but will not be scored under Appendix II.
 DCA may develop separate scoring criteria for this set aside.
 Selected CHDOs will not be considered in the geographic limitations set forth in this Plan.